Skip to Content

 What was formerly known as Future World East has now been renamed World Discovery.
 This is a place where “stories about science, technology, and intergalactic adventure come to life.”

-World Discovery includes the current areas of Mission: Space, Test Track as well as the new Play! pavilion and Guardians of the Galaxy roller coaster.
+World Discovery includes the current areas of Mission: Space, Test Track as well as the new Play!
+Pavilion and Guardians of the Galaxy roller coaster.

 Space 220